 The humanitarian situation in Syria, more than nine years after the outbreak of the conflict, remains catastrophic: 6.2 million people are displaced within Syria.
 5.3 million seek refuge in neighbouring countries.
 In total, more than 13 million people are in need of humanitarian assistance.

 In Syria the GRC works closely together with its affiliate organisation, the Syrian Arab Red Crescent.
 The GRC has its own staff on the ground in Damascus, who are coordinating the relief work.
 We also assist Syrian refugees in the severely affected neighbouring countries of Lebanon, Iraq and Turkey.
-In 2019 refugees crossing Bosnia-Herzegovina were supplied with humanitarian goods like food, clothes and hygiene kits by the GRC in 2019.
+In 2019 refugees crossing Bosnia-Herzegovina were supplied with humanitarian goods like food, clothes and hygiene kits.

 Another focus of our refugee aid is Bangladesh, where nearly one million people from neighbouring Myanmar are seeking refuge.
 Since the beginning of the crisis in 2017, the German Red Cross has been supporting the Bangladesh Red Crescent in supplying people in need with medicine, water, food and materials for housing construction.

 Thousands of people from politically and economically unstable Venezuela flee to Colombia, Peru and Ecuador every day.
 Supported by the GRC, the Colombian, Peruvian and Ecuadorian Red Cross are helping refugees along the migration routes with various health services, essential relief supplies, contact options with relatives and guidance.
 The humanitarian assistance, which began in Colombia, was extended to Peru and Ecuador in 2019.